 • Accommodation during the trek on a sharing basis.

-• Farewell dinner after the trek or before the departure day.
+• Farewell dinner after the trek or before departure.

 • Rescue arrangement if needed after being claimed by your insurance